stefan-hoeck/idris2-parser/docs/src/Parser.md

                     ^
 ```

-As you can see, we get clear and pretty error message pointing
+As you can see, we get clear and pretty error messages pointing
 exactly at the culprit in case of a parse error.
 The only not so nice part:
 No text position is printed in the `End of input` case.
 This can be
 fixed by specifying an `EndOfInput` token and manually appending it